spyrostheodoridis/strabo/README.md

 # anaximander

-Anaximander: one of the first Greek philosophers to work on the fields of what we now call geography and biology.
+Anaximander was one of the first Greek philosophers to work on the fields of what we now call geography and biology.

 The anaximander library can be used for creating physical geography oriented maps for the web (or for scientific publications).
 It takes advantage of the powerful d3.js visualization library (https://d3js.org/) and the HTML canvas element (https://www.w3schools.com/html/html5_canvas.asp) for efficient handling of big raster data sets.